remirobert/Camembert/README.md

 First thing to do, is to initialise your sqlite3 database.
 To do this you must make two calls before any other use.
+It will create for you the database in the document directory, if it don't exist yet.

 ```Swift
 Camembert.initDataBase("dataBase.sql")